Symphony No. 1 (Balakirev): Performances

 Sketching began in 1864 but the first performance, with Balakirev himself conducting, did not take place until 1898.
 In 1949, Herbert von Karajan recorded it with the Philharmonia Orchestra.
 In December 1955, Sir Thomas Beecham and the Royal Philharmonic Orchestra made the first stereo recording in the U.K..

+The British premiere took place on 26 September 1901 at the Promenade Concerts, under the baton of Henry Wood at Queen's Hall.

 There is also a recording of a concert performance with Beecham conducting the BBC Symphony Orchestra.
 Yevgeny Svetlanov recorded it in 1971, with the USSR Symphony Orchestra.
 It was later recorded digitally by Neeme Järvi for EMI Classics.
 A modern recording by the Russian State Symphony Orchestra, conducted by Igor Golovschin, is also available, as well as one from the BBC Philharmonic Orchestra with Vassily Sinaisky as conductor.